Taymyr Nature Reserve

 Taymyr Nature Reserve (Таймырский заповедник) (also Taimyrsky) is a Russian 'zapovednik' (strict nature reserve) located in the northern lowlands of Siberia, on the Taimyr Peninsula, and on the coast of the Laptev Sea of the Arctic Ocean.
-The reserve includes the most northern forest of Dahurian larch in the world, and also the most northern mainland mountain range in the world.
-The protected area was established to protect the breeding grounds of the Red-breasted goose (Branta ruficollis) as well as the summer residences of wild reindeer (Rangifer tarandus) and the biodiversity of the Lake Taymyr.
+The reserve includes the most northern forest of dahurian larch in the world, and also the most northern mainland mountain range in the world.
+The protected area was established to protect the breeding grounds of the red-breasted goose Branta ruficollis as well as the summer residences of wild reindeer Rangifer tarandus and the biodiversity of the Lake Taymyr.
 The reserve is situated about 120 km east of the town of Norilsk, and 3,000 km northeast of Moscow, in the Taymyrsky Dolgano-Nenetsky District of Krasnoyarsk Krai.
 In 1995, the site was designated a UNESCO MAB (Man and Biosphere) Reserve.
 The reserve was formally established in 1979, and covers an area of 1781928 ha.

 Topography

-The Taymyr Reserve protects territory in the North Siberian Lowlands and the Byrranga Mountains.
+The Taymyr Reserve protects territory in the North Siberian Lowland and the Byrranga Mountains.
 The terrain is river valley tundra and bogs, and coastal arctic desert.
 Aside from Byrranga mountains dominant features are Lake Taymyr and the Khatanga River.
-There are four separate sectors of the reserve:
+There are four separate sectors of the reserve:.